 The same kind of changes were done in 2018, when for instance the Norwegian embassy in Abu Dhabi assumed responsibility for, among others, applications from Pakistan and Iran.

-By the end of August 2019, these embassies will assume responsibility for the applications from other countries in the nearby region:
+These embassies will assume responsibility for the applications from other countries in the nearby region:

 The UDI will update the Application Portal when the changes are made, so that the applications will automatically be sent to the correct embassy.